-Malabar Coal today announced the Environmental Impact Statement (EIS) for its Maxwell Solar Farm is now on public display.
-It will soon move into the "Exhibition" phase of the planning process.
+THE Environmental Impact Statement (EIS) for Malabar Coal's Maxwell Solar Farm at Muswellbrook is now on public display.

+And, it will soon move into the "exhibition" phase of the planning process.

-The Maxwell Solar Farm is a 25 MW solar farm proposal located on rehabilitated land within the Maxwell Infrastructure site at Muswellbrook.
+The 25MW proposal is slated to be located on rehabilitated land within the Maxwell Infrastructure site.

-The Solar Farm, if approved, would have an annual energy generation of 60 GWH, providing energy for about 10,000 NSW homes or nearly all the homes in Muswellbrook and Singleton combined.
+The solar farm, if approved, would have an annual energy generation of 60 GWH, providing energy for about 10,000 NSW homes - or nearly every residence in Muswellbrook and Singleton combined.